 Passengers enjoy padded bench seating while riding in coach.
 Each seat has an excellent view of the countryside through the windows with the availability of seating for 80 people per car.
 Premium (Americus Car) seating offers passengers tables and chairs for two or four guests.
 Complimentary snack mix is on each table and each ticket includes a free beverage from the concession car.
 We also have a lounge car (Samuel Hawkins Car) with both tables & chair and leather couches.
-Hawkins tickets include a meal ticket for the concession car which includes a drink, chips and a hot dog or Chick-Fil-A sandwhich.
+Hawkins tickets include a meal ticket for the concession car which includes a drink, chips and a hot dog or Chick-Fil-A sandwich.

 How should I dress for the trip?

 All cars are climate-controlled for your enjoyment.
 Since some shoes could get caught in select areas of the train, we ask that you do not wear high heels, flip flops or sandals without a strap.
 Tennis shoes or closed-toe shoes are safest.
 While the train does have air conditioning, you should dress in layers to ensure that you are not too warm or too cold.
 Rain gear is suggested since the train runs rain-or-shine.

 Yes, there are restrooms on the train, the depot in Cordele and all of the communities.
 Georgia Veterans State Park now has a train depot with restrooms.